Ps 110 - The LORD said to My Lord

 As God is sending forth the staff of Christ's strength to all the earth, we should pray and labor for this.
 The staff that God sends is of Christ's strength.
 We should pray for strong salvations, strong gospel preaching, strong testimonies, strong Christian living and strong churches established.
 The strength is in being under Christ's rule, in being fully offered to Him.

-- Christ's people, whom He rules over and through during the church age, are those who consecrate themselves willingly to Him.
+Christ's people are those who consecrate themselves willingly to Him.
 They consecrate themselves to Him willingly (Rom 12:1; etc

 ) while in the midst of His foes.
 This qualifies them to be His army (Rev 17:14; etc